MiczFlor/RPi-Jukebox-RFID/documentation/developers/documentation.md

 We use [markdownlint-cli2](https://github.com/DavidAnson/markdownlint-cli2) for linting.

-`.markdownlint-cli2.yaml` configures linting consistently for the Github Action, the pre-commit hook, manual linting and the integrated linter of Visual Studio Code.
+`.markdownlint-cli2.yaml` configures linting consistently for the Github Action, the pre-commit hook, manual linting and the [markdownlint extension](https://github.com/DavidAnson/vscode-markdownlint) for Visual Studio Code.

 You can start a manual check, if you call `run_markdownlint.sh`.